smicallef/spiderfoot/README.md

 ### MODULES / INTEGRATIONS

+SpiderFoot has over 185 modules, most of which *don't require API keys*, and many of those that do require API keys *have a free tier*.

 | Name          | Description  |
 |:-------------| :------------|
 abuse.ch|Check if a host/domain, IP or netblock is malicious according to abuse.ch.|